 Trainings for Students and Employees

-All new students, including first-time freshmen and incoming graduate and professional students, as well as all transfer students, must complete Not Anymore (link), an online video-based program that provides critical information about sexual assault, consent, dating and intimate partner violence, stalking, bystander intervention, and more.
+All new students, including first-time freshmen and incoming graduate and professional students, as well as all transfer students, must complete U Got This! an online video-based program that provides critical information about sexual assault, consent, dating and domestic violence, bystander intervention, sexual harassment, and alcohol abuse.

 UMKC has created and made available additional trainings for students and employees on topics relevant to our work in discrimination and harassment prevention: